davidtr1037/klee-pspa/README.md

-Static Analysis Framework for Symbolic Execution
+Pointer Analysis Framework for Symbolic Execution
 =============================
-A static analysis framework for the KLEE symbolic virtual machine.
+A pointer analysis framework for the KLEE symbolic virtual machine.

 ## Build
 Build SVF fork: